Rob J. de Boer

 Scientifically he is mainly active in the field of Theoretical Immunology, investigating population dynamics and host-pathogen evolution in the immune system using mathematical models, computer simulation models, and bioinformatics.

-He is the author of more than 225 publications (h-index 52), winner of the prestigious NWO Vici award for research in Theoretical Immunology (2004), editor of several international journals, member of the external faculty of the Santa Fe Institute and consultant to the Los Alamos Laboratory (both since 1992).
+He is the author of more than 211 publications (h-index 49), winner of the prestigious NWO Vici award for research in Theoretical Immunology (2004), editor of several international journals, fellow of the external faculty the Santa Fe Institute and a long-term collaborator to the Los Alamos Laboratory (both since 1992).
 He teaches courses in Theoretical Biology at Utrecht University, and at various international summer and winter schools.